kwitophurr/kwitophurr.github.io/_posts/2017-07-01-Election-Neural-Net.md

 21. Percent of people who are rent-burdened, 2015
 22. Homeownership rate, 2015
 23. Income inequality index, 2015
+24. Population 18+ in age
-24. Fraction of people who voted in 2012
+25. Fraction of 18+ people who voted in 2012